wallali/gTFTPy/README.md

 ### Adding support for a new display

-If your display is supported by the [Good TFT scripts][1], start your understanding there.
-From there you can get the correct driver/overlay file and place it in `overlays` folder of this script.
-Then add a config section for your display into this script (around line 44).
+If your display is supported by the [Good TFT scripts][1], start your understanding there by looking at what that script does.
+From it you can get the correct driver/overlay file and place it in `overlays` folder of this script.
+Then add a compatible config section for your display into this script (around line 44).

 ## Useful Commands